Manhattan Schools Food Service Program

-Free and Reduced Lunch:Here is the link to the Free and Reduced Meals 2020-2021 Application.
+Free and Reduced Lunch:Here is the link to the current Free and Reduced-Price Meal Application on the Office of Public Instruction website.
+You will see the form and policy information in the left-hand column.
 Applications are accepted all year but those that qualified for free or reduced last school year must fill out a new application each school year and return it to the school office before September 30.
 Please read the instructions on the application carefully.
 We cannot approve an application that is not complete.
-If you have question please call the school office at 284-3250.
+If you have a question, please call the school office at 284-3250.
 Reduced lunch prices are $.40.

 School Wellness Policy 2510:The Manhattan District is committed to providing school environments that promote and protect children’s health, well-being, and ability to learn by supporting healthy eating and physical activity.
-The School Wellness Policy 2510 was adopted in March of 2012 and revisited again on 2/14/2017.
+The School Wellness Policy 2510 was updated and board approved 8/16/2022.

 Non-discrimination Statement: This explains what to do if you believe you have been treated unfairly.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.